insure logo

 Most expensive ZIP codes

-The ZIP code 84180 in Utah has the highest average cost for bundling home and auto insurance, at $2,717.
-See the top 10 most expensive ZIP codes below.
+The most expensive ZIP code in Utah for home and auto insurance bundling is 84180 at an average rate of $2,717.
+See the 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference